boyter/scc/README.md

 Dual-licensed under MIT or the [UNLICENSE](http://unlicense.org).

-Read all about how it came to be along with performance benchmarks https://boyter.org/posts/sloc-cloc-code/ or why use a code counting tool https://boyter.org/posts/why-count-lines-of-code/
+Read all about how it came to be along with performance benchmarks https://boyter.org/posts/sloc-cloc-code/ or why use a code counting tool https://boyter.org/posts/why-count-lines-of-code/ or about making it even faster https://boyter.org/posts/sloc-cloc-code-performance/

 For performance see the [Performance](https://github.com/boyter/scc#performance) section